-I have always been driven by three visual instincts: abstraction, atmosphere, and pattern.
+I have always been driven by three visual imperatives: abstraction, atmosphere, and pattern.

 Viewers often cite a serene or spiritual quality in my work.
-While I don’t make a conscious effort to instill “spirit” into the paintings, I do recognize that a painting always reflects some aspects of one’s interior life.
+I don’t make a conscious effort to instill “spirit” into the paintings, yet I do recognize that a painting always reflects some aspects of a painter’s interior life.
 I believe that the sense of serenity is formed, in part, as a perceptual response to atmospheric effects, unified light, and simplified shapes.

 My current series, Azure and Asphalt, turns to the urban landscape.
 It explores the abstract patterns formed by reflected light on the streets and rooftops at sunset.
 In these works I strike a delicate balance between simplification and detail: I have to include enough visual cues to make it clear to the viewer that it is an urban landscape, but few enough that it doesn’t distract from my primary interest, which are the patterns and the light.